 SITU NDS is led by Professor Michael Douek (Professor of Surgical Sciences & Breast Cancer), who is supported by a multidisciplinary team with experience in developing and running surgical trials.
 The Academic Directors are Professor Richard Bryant, Professor Michael Douek and Professor Alex Green who each oversees a different section of the portfolio according to their speciality.

 Our mission is to advance knowledge and inspire innovation in surgical science research and we strive to support the highest quality surgical trials, developed to a standard suitable for submission to major funding bodies.
 SITU provides expertise on all aspects of trial design including methodology, grant writing and statistics to develop and design surgical intervention trials, supporting both new and experienced investigators.

 The SITU NDS trials portfolio is diverse, covering many different themes and research areas and we welcome surgical trial proposals and ideas which aim to answer important questions about the safety and efficacy of surgery in the UK and worldwide.
-If you are interested in running a trial through SITU, please visit the Develop with Us section of the SITU website.
+If you are interested in running a trial through SITU, please visit the Work with us section of the SITU website.

 SITU works as part of the Oxford Clinical Trials Research Unit (OCTRU – directed by Professor Duncan Richards and managed by Dr Vicki Barber), a UKCRC registered trials unit that provides substantial support from extensive quality assurance and regulatory affairs experience to database and randomisation services.